Kborh/MechaCar_Statistical_Analysis/README.md

      There are probably other factors that were not captured in the datasaet that contribute to the mpg variability of the MechaCar prototypes.

+## Summary Statistics on Suspension Coils
+    .The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+     Lot1 and Lot2 are both within design specifications and have nearly the same exact mean and median.
+     Lot3 shows the most variance and exceeds the manufacturers specs.